Man linked to 4 killings suspected of being in US illegally

 #ReadLocal

-Furlong said Monday he didn't know where Martinez-Guzman is originally from, and a message left with U.S. Immigration and Customs Enforcement was not immediately returned.
-President Donald Trump mentioned the killings Monday in a tweet making the case for his long-promised border wall.
+Authorities have said they expect to file murder charges against him in the shooting deaths of an elderly Reno couple and two women in the nearby town of Gardnerville.

+Carson City Sheriff Ken Furlong said that federal immigration authorities told his office that Martinez-Guzman was in the country illegally.

-Authorities say Connie Koontz, 56, was found dead Jan.
-10 in her home in Gardnerville Ranchos, about 15 miles (24 kilometers) south of Carson City.
-Three days later, 74-year-old Sophia Renken was found dead in her home about a mile from where Koontz lived.
+Authorities have said Connie Koontz, 56, was found dead Jan.
+10 in her home.
+Three days later, 74-year-old Sophia Renken was found dead in her home about a mile (1.6 kilometers) from where Koontz lived.

-On Wednesday, the bodies of 81-year-old Gerald David, and his 80-year-old wife, Sharon, were found in their home on the southern edge of Reno, about 20 miles (32 kilometers) north of Carson City.
+On Jan.
+16, the bodies of 81-year-old Gerald David, and his 80-year-old wife, Sharon, were found in their home on the southern edge of Reno.

 Comments